Now is the time to kickstart your writing!

 Each season welcomes a new batch of talented teachers and developing writers from all over the world.
 The Adirondack Center for Writing’s online classes are easy for you to participate in from your own computer.
 All you need to participate is a web browser — there’s no technical software involved, so you can work whenever is convenient for you.
 An interactive workshop is at the heart of each class.
 Every student will receive personal feedback from the instructor on their weekly assignments.
 We welcome any level of writer to join the online writing classes, and offer courses for a variety of genres.
 Visit the FAQ page for more info about the online writing classes.

-To register for an ACW online writing class, click here or register below.
+To register for an ACW online writing class, use this form.

 - ACW Member: $120